Azure/WellArchitected-Tools/WARP/devops/README.md

 ### Prerequisites

 - A DevOps project using an agile framework.
-Instructions to create this project are below
+Instructions to create this project are below.

     **or**

-- A new GitHub repo to receive these items.
+- A *new or empty* GitHub repo to receive these items.
+- Windows 10 or greater.
+- PowerShell v7
+- Microsoft PowerPoint 2019

+---

 **IMPORTANT:**  **These instructions only work in a Windows environment at this time.**

-### Download and prepare your environment for all the scripts
+### Download scripts and prepare your environment to run them.

 1. Download and install [PowerShell 7](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell)